icopy-site/awesome-cn/docs/awesome/awesome-youtubers.md

 ## Mobile development

-Nowadays, we can't imagine our lives without our smartphones and the people who enable the smartphone experience are mobile app developers.
 In this section, you can learn how to build mobile applications from scratch that face consumers.
 Learn how to follow industry best practices.
 Learn Kotlin or Swift for native development in Android/iOS or learn technologies such as React Native and Flutter for cross-platform mobile development.

 [<img align="left" height="94px" width="94px" alt="Channel's avatar" src="https://yt3.ggpht.com/mhup7lzHh_c9b55z0edX65ReN9iJmTF2JU7vMGER9LTOora-NnXtvZdtn_vJmTvW6-y97z0Y=s176-c-k-c0x00ffffff-no-rj"/>](https://www.youtube.com/c/PhilippLackner)